The condition of vertigo is common amongst senior citizens and in people who have experienced certain brain injuries.

 The cervical spine is the portion of the spine that exists in the neck.
-There are seven vertebrae which make up the cervical spine.
+There are seven vertebrae that make up the cervical spine.
 These vertebrae offer support to the head and protect the spinal cord.
 The spinal cord contains crucial nerve endings, which send signals from the brain to the rest of the body.
-Nerves are a part of every motion in the human body, meaning that they are particularly important for overall health.
-Sometimes, however, nerves can become irritated.
-They become irritated by being pinched, damaged as with traumatic injury, or deteriorate over time.
-When nerves become damaged this condition is called Neuropathy.

-Vertigo is classified by causing an individual to experience a disorienting dizziness and sensation of spinning.
-It is most common in seniors above the age of 65, but can occur in individuals of any age.
+Vertigo is classified as causing an individual to experience disorienting dizziness and the sensation of spinning.
+It is most common in seniors above the age of 65 but can occur in individuals of any age.
 The causes of vertigo can vary greatly, from inner ear issues to brain abnormalities.

-Cervical vertigo is a condition that is caused by nerve damage or blockage in the cervical spine.
+Cervical vertigo is a condition that is caused by nerve damage or blockage of a vessel in the cervical spine.
 When this occurs, nerves cannot send signals to parts of the body associated with stability, such as the inner ear or brain stem.
-When these are not receiving signals, or in some cases have stunted blood flow, vertigo symptoms can occur.
+When these areas are not receiving proper signals, or in some cases have impeded blood flow, vertigo symptoms can occur.

 Signs and Symptoms

-Cervical vertigo can have many symptoms so it is important to be honest with doctors about what is occurring.
+Cervical vertigo can have many symptoms, so it is important to be transparent with doctors about what you are experiencing.
 Some of the symptoms associated with cervical vertigo are:

-- Sensation of movement, even when sitting still
+- A sensation of movement, even when sitting still

 Causes of Cervical Vertigo

-The symptoms of vertigo can vary from patient to patient, so it is important that the condition be diagnosed properly.
-Some of the potential causes of cervical vertigo include:
+The symptoms of cervical vertigo can vary from patient to patient, so it is important that the condition is diagnosed properly.
+Some of the common causes of cervical vertigo include:

-- Traumatic Injury: some of the common symptoms of cervical vertigo are also referred to as “whiplash”.
+- Traumatic injury: cervical vertigo symptoms can be caused by “whiplash”.
 Whiplash typically occurs after a car accident or similar trauma.
 Closed-head injuries can also contribute to the symptoms of cervical vertigo.

-- Herniated or Slipped Disc: this condition refers to the occurence of a spinal disc that is no longer where it should be.
-Spinal discs are a piece of flesh that exist between vertebrae and act as a cushion between bone, as well as provide support for the spine.
+- Herniated or slipped disc: this condition refers to the occurrence of a spinal disc that is no longer where it should be.
+Spinal discs are structures that exist between vertebrae and act as a cushion between the bones, as well as provide support for the spine.
 If a disc is herniated, it can pinch nerves in the area.

-- Osteoarthritis: the condition of arthritis occurs when soft tissue deteriorates over time.
+- Osteoarthritis: the condition of arthritis occurs when structures deteriorate over time.
 This process is natural, but it can sometimes develop to a point where bone structure becomes impacted, which may lead to pinched nerves or constricted blood vessels.

-Due to the many potential causes of cervical vertigo, doctors must be as well-informed as possible about which symptoms are occurring.
+Due to the many potential causes of cervical vertigo, doctors must be well-informed about which symptoms patients are experiencing.
 Testing for cervical vertigo begins with ruling out the presence of other conditions.
-Conditions that must be ruled out include different types of vertigo (psychogenic and central vertigo, for example), inner ear issues, and migraine, to name a few.
+Conditions that must be ruled out include different types of vertigo (psychogenic and central vertigo, for example), inner ear issues, and migraine headaches, to name a few.

 Doctors will do a series of non-invasive tests to determine the source of vertigo.
-These tests include head movements, monitoring eye movement, and the like.
+These tests include head movements, monitoring eye movement, and other similar tests.
 The results of these tests could indicate the presence of cervical vertigo, but doctors will often recommend other types of testing to ensure an accurate diagnosis.
 These may include:

 - MRI: Magnetic Resonance Imaging can provide doctors with an image of the patient’s internal soft tissue and could indicate if nerves or blood vessels are being pinched.

-- MRA: Magnetic Resonance Angiography is similar to MRI, but focuses on blood vessels.
+- MRA: Magnetic Resonance Angiography is similar to MRI, but analyzes blood vessels to identify abnormalities.

-- CT Scan: Computed Tomography has the ability to produce a more 3-D image of a patient’s internal structure.
+- CT scan: Computed Tomography has the ability to produce a more detailed image of a patient’s internal structure.

-- X-Ray Imaging: this imaging technique is used to gain an image of bone structure.
-In the case of cervical vertigo, doctors may be looking for structural abnormalities which could lead to a pinched nerve or blood vessel.
+- X-ray imaging: this imaging technique is used to gain an image of bone structure.
+In the case of cervical vertigo, doctors may be looking for structural abnormalities that could lead to a pinched nerve or blood vessel.

-Once doctors have a more clear image of what is occurring, they can move forward with a more clear idea of how to treat the condition.
+Once doctors have a clearer image of what is occurring, they can move forward with a more precise plan to treat the condition.

 Treating Cervical Vertigo

-- Physical Therapy: the goal of physical therapy is to improve a patient’s range of motion as well as strengthen muscles which provide support to the neck.
-Exercising this area in specific ways can lead to a structural change in soft tissue which may alleviate some of the symptoms of vertigo.
+- Physical therapy: the goal of physical therapy is to improve a patient’s range of motion as well as strengthen muscles that provide support to the neck.
+Exercising this area in specific ways can lead to a structural change in soft tissue that may alleviate some of the symptoms of vertigo.

-- Changes in Daily Life: some doctors may recommend that small adjustments to a patient’s life be made, such as a new pillow or refraining from certain activities which may be causing symptoms.
+- Changes in daily life: some doctors may recommend that small adjustments to a patient’s life be made, such as a new pillow or refraining from certain activities that may be causing symptoms.

 Regenerative Medicine Treatments for Cervical Vertigo